oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Public OpenPGP Key URL
 <public-openpgp-key-url>
-It MUST be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a valid public OpenPGP key allowing encryption as ASCII armored file with the matching content type.
-The test MUST be skipped if the URL results in a client or server error.
+It SHALL be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a valid public OpenPGP key allowing encryption as ASCII armored file with the matching content type.
+The test SHALL be skipped if the URL results in a client or server error.

 #quote(block: true)[
 As these might be temporary errors, they are reported through test